jhofferle/jhofferle.github.io/_posts/2012-03-06-generating-lists-of-computer-names-with-powershell.md

 $Computers = Get-QADComputer -SearchRoot "testlab.local/Domain Controllers" | ForEach-Object {$_.Name}
 ```

 Not everyone has the infrastructure in place to use the Microsoft cmdlets.
-Fortunately, Quest has <a href="https://www.oneidentity.com/products/active-roles/" title="ActiveRoles Management Shell for Active Directory" target="_blank">freely available</a> cmdlets for interacting with Active Directory.
+Fortunately, Quest has [freely available](https://www.oneidentity.com/products/active-roles/) cmdlets for interacting with Active Directory.

 ```powershell
 Get-ADComputer -Filter * | Export-Csv computerList.csv -NoTypeInformation
 Get-QADComputer | Export-Csv computerList.csv -NoTypeInformation
 ```

-Sometimes it&#8217;s difficult to filter a list of names using these cmdlets.
+Sometimes it's difficult to filter a list of names using these cmdlets.
 Another option is to export all the computer account properties to a Comma Separated Values file, and then use Excel to filter the list.

 ```powershell
 $Computers = Import-Csv -Path computerList.csv | ForEach-Object {$_.Name}